Responsible AI Platform

 • AI Systems on the Market Before Entry into Force: For general AI systems, a transition period of 3 years applies; for high-risk AI, there is no specific end date, but significant changes fall under the new rules.

-Enforcement and Sanctions in the EU AI Act
+Enforcement and sanctions in the EU AI Act

 The EU takes enforcement of the AI Act very seriously, with significant fines for non-compliance.
 Here is a detailed overview of the sanctions:

-Prohibited AI Practices (Article 5)
+Prohibited AI practices (Article 5)

-• Fine: Up to €35 million or up to 7% of total global annual turnover.
+• Fine: Up to 35 million euros or up to 7% of total global annual turnover.

-Other Infringements
+Other infringements

-• Fine: Up to €15 million or up to 3% of total global annual turnover.
+• Fine: Up to 15 million euros or up to 3% of total global annual turnover.

-Misleading Information
+Misleading information

-• Fine: Up to €7.5 million or up to 1% of total global annual turnover.
+• Fine: Up to 7.5 million euros or up to 1% of total global annual turnover.

-SMEs and Start-ups
+SMEs and start-ups

 • Adjusted Arrangement: Fines are equal to the above percentages or amounts, whichever is lower.

-EU Institutions
+EU institutions

-• Sanctions: Up to €1.5 million for prohibited AI practices; up to €750,000 for non-conformity.
+• Sanctions: Up to 1.5 million euros for prohibited AI practices; up to 750,000 euros for non-conformity.

-Providers of General-Purpose AI Systems
+Providers of general-purpose AI systems

-• Fine: Up to €15 million or up to 3% of annual total global turnover.
+• Fine: Up to 15 million euros or up to 3% of annual total global turnover.

-Factors in Determining Sanctions
+Factors in determining sanctions

 The severity and duration of the infringement, the number of affected persons and the extent of damage, the degree of cooperation with authorities, previous infringements, and whether the infringement was intentional are all factors considered in determining sanctions.
 These factors help authorities better understand the severity of the situation and impose a proportional penalty.
 Serious, long-term infringements with significant damage will be punished more severely, especially if the organization does not cooperate with supervisors or if there are repeated or intentional violations.
 Conversely, good cooperation or taking measures to limit damage can have a mitigating effect on the final sanction.

-Recommendations for Organizations
+Recommendations for organizations

 Start Preparing Now: Don't wait until the last minute.
 For example, start by creating an inventory of all AI systems currently in use, including information about their functions, risk level, and any existing risk management measures.
 This helps to get a clear overview and set priorities for further actions.